Kapelianovych/edelweiss/packages/edelweiss/README.md

 ### Internationalization

-For supporting different languages on site, Edelweiss suggests `i18n` module.
+For supporting different languages on site, Edelweiss suggests a `i18n` module.

 To add a new language, call `translations` function.
 It accepts objects with two properties: first - a language code (`code`) and second - object of the `Translation` type (`texts`).